jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t1007-hash-object/default/divergences.md

 LibraryCallAdded
   After events:
+    CF: init_db at init-db.c:0:0
+    CT: Jump to external code for _printf
+    CF: Jump to external code for _printf
+    CT: External code
+    RF: Jump to external code for _printf
+  Occurrences: 6

+LibraryCallAdded
+  After events:
     CF: init_db at init-db.c:459:13
     CT: Jump to external code for _strlen
     CF: Jump to external code for _strlen